 - Better comfort for movement after delivery

-Maternity belts tuck in the extra fat that you have gained during pregnancy for a flatter tummy and a reduced bulge.
-However, several doctors advise against the use of maternity belt after delivery due to the following risk factors.
+Postnatal belts tuck in the extra fat that you have gained during pregnancy, for a flatter tummy and reduced bulge.
+However, several doctors advise against the use of these belts after delivery, due to the following risk factors.

 - Rashes and itching around the region where the edges of the belt press into the skin

-- Excessive use of the belts, almost throughout the day, in an effort to reduce fat may lead to pain and discomfort
+- Excessive use of the belts throughout the day, in an effort to reduce fat, which may lead to pain and discomfort

 - After C section, the wounds may take at least six to eight weeks to completely heal.
 Using the belt before the internal wounds have healed may lead to complications.

-- There is a possibility of developing a hernia due to constant pressure on the abdomen.
+- Possibility of developing a hernia due to constant pressure on the abdomen.

 All mothers who’ve used the abdominal belt after pregnancy will agree that these are far from being comfortable.
-Using them can even be painful on many occasions as they wrap around your tummy tightly for the desired results.
+Using them can even be painful on many occasions, as they wrap around your tummy tightly, for the desired results.
 If you’ve had a C-section, there may be complications if the belt exerts a lot of pressure where the incision was made.
 It is also possible for the belt to slip out of position every now and then, requiring constant adjustment.
-While using softer fabrics can ease some discomfort, but it comes at a cost as softer fabric belts are priced higher.
+While using softer fabrics can ease some discomfort, they are priced higher.